saidat-tech/Asset-Inventory-System-on-AWS-EC2/README.md

 - **Automation:** Cron jobs for scheduled backups

 The Express.js backend acts as both the API provider and the static file server for the React frontend, allowing the entire system to run as a unified appliance on a single EC2 instance.

+# Provisioning on CLoud to Implementation for both Backend and Frontend

+## Cloud Infrastructure: Instance Launch

+The application is deployed on AWS EC2, where the server environment is provisioned and configured for application hosting.

+## Key Infrastructure Configuration

+- **Instance Type:** t3.micro (Free Tier)

+- **Operating System:*** Amazon Linux 2023 / Ubuntu 22.04 LTS

+- **Security Configuration:**

+SSH (Port 22) restricted to trusted IP addresses

+Custom application port exposed for web access - Port 3000 (Custom TCP)

+The environment is prepared by installing the Node.js runtime, enabling the system to execute the backend application and serve frontend assets.